jonathanyeh0723/OpenVINO_People_Counter_App/model/person-detection-retail-0013/WRITEUP.md

 - bank system
 - airline

-For example, we can customize an alarm or notification when the app detects above a certain number of people on video, or people are on camera longer than a certain length of time.
+For example, we can customize an alarm or notification once the counter detects above a certain number of people on video, or people are on camera longer than a certain length of time.